 If your account doesn’t meet the new requirement of the Fiduciary Financial Advie Standard, you may be asked to sign a BICE agreement.
 This doesn’t necessarily mean your account is bad, it may just mean your advisor is actually doing the right thing.
 It also means your adviser is most likely not acting as a fiduciary capacity at least on this account.

 On the other hand if your investment advisor refuses to get up to date and get on board with the Fiduciary rules, it may be time to look for another financial consultant.
+Do you really want to have someone living in the past planning for your future?

 Financial future with Fiduciary Financial Advice

 Until next time, as always be fiscally fabulous because Your Money Matters.
+Why settle for anything less than the best Financial Advice?